 Housing costs in Harrison are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Harrison is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Harrison is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Harrison who work in office and administrative support (10.59%), maintenance occupations (8.50%), and sales jobs (7.60%).
+Unlike some towns, Harrison isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Harrison are a mix of both white- and blue-collar jobs.
+Overall, Harrison is a town of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Harrison who work in office and administrative support (11.00%), sales jobs (7.99%), and computer science and math (7.41%).

 Also of interest is that Harrison has more people living here who work in computers and math than 95% of the places in the US.

 Harrison is an extremely ethnically-diverse town.
 The people who call Harrison home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Harrison, accounting for 46.35% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Harrison residents report their race to be White, followed by Asian.
-Harrison also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 46.72% of the town’s residents.
-Important ancestries of people in Harrison include Polish, Irish, Italian, and German.
+Important ancestries of people in Harrison include Irish, Polish, Italian, and German.

 The most common language spoken in Harrison is Spanish.
 Other important languages spoken here include English and Portuguese.